-Under the SCCP, conciliation proceedings are mandatory, except in a limited number of cases such as competition, IP, claims under the DCBA, summary proceedings, or claims falling within the competence of a sole cantonal instance (eg, the commercial court).
-The claimant can also unilaterally reject conciliation in certain cases - for example, when the defendant has his permanent residence abroad or the defendant's residence is not known to the claimant.
+Under the SCCP, conciliation proceedings are mandatory, except in a limited number of cases such as competition law claims, IP claims, claims under the DCBA, summary proceedings, or claims falling within the competence of a sole cantonal instance (e.g., the commercial court).
+The claimant can also unilaterally reject conciliation in certain cases-for example, when the defendant has his permanent residence abroad or the defendant's residence is not known to the claimant.
 Furthermore, when the amount in dispute is equal to or greater than CHF 100,000, the parties can mutually agree to omit conciliation proceedings.
-Contrary to ordinary court hearing, conciliation proceedings are not public and the statements of the parties in the conciliation proceedings may not be recorded or used subsequently in court proceedings.
+Contrary to ordinary court hearings, conciliation proceedings are not public and the statements of the parties in the conciliation proceedings may not be recorded or used subsequently in court proceedings.